Welcome

 Maybe it's just that it's summer, and irreverence is expected.
 Or maybe it's that I was so busy during

 April, May, and June (not to mention March).
-Or maybe it's something else entirely that I'm unwilling
+Or maybe it's something else entirely that I'm unwilling to

 Spoleto was a blast.
 I had opportunities to play with a ton of groups, and it all went well.
-I was proud
+I was proud of

-of my diversity and ability to be myself in a dozen different situations.
+my diversity and ability to be myself in a dozen different situations.
 But what next?

 Well, for one: I'm going to Pickens, SC at the end of the month to do some sort of collaborative